-One of the most time-honored traditions of celebrating a new year is to create New Year’s resolutions, with an earnest intent to see them through over the next year.
+I donโt know about you, but I am not going to miss 2025.
+Itโs time to look to the future in 2026, with hope and excitement and a commitment to never giving up on living our best lives.
+One of the most time-honored traditions of celebrating a new year is to create New Yearโs resolutions, with an earnest intent to see them through over the next year.

-The key to success is choosing the right New Year’s resolution(s) – things you’re excited to accomplish, can realistically achieve, and have been appropriately planned out before the toll of the New Year so that you start off on the right foot.
+But here are some fun facts about New Yearโs resolutions: statistics show that nearly 60 million Americans say they do make resolutions every January 1st, but about 26 million of them also bail on them in the first month!
+The key to success is choosing the right New Yearโs resolution(s) โ things youโre excited to accomplish, can realistically achieve, and have been appropriately planned out before the toll of the New Year so that you start off on the right foot.

-This list of best New Year resolution ideas for 2024 will not only inspire you in your quest to be a better person, it will provide tips and action steps for bringing your resolutions to fruition.
+This list of best New Year resolution ideas for 2026 will not only inspire you in your quest to be a better person, it will provide tips and action steps for bringing your resolutions to fruition.
+Increase your motivation even further with some excellent New Year quotes to plaster on your social media, phone background, and refrigerator for daily inspiration!

 What is a New Year resolution?

-In the most general meaning, the definition of a New Year’s resolution is a commitment you make to yourself to improve who you are in some way throughout the year.
+In the most general meaning, the definition of a New Yearโs resolution is a commitment you make to yourself to improve who you are in some way throughout the year.

 More specifically, examples of a New Year resolution include: